reepay/reepay-checkout-demo-app-react-native/README.md

 #### `npm run android`

-Like `npm run start`, but also attempts to open your app on a connected Android device or emulator.
+Like `npm run start`, but also attempts to open your app on a connected Android device or Android emulator.
 It requires installation of Android build tools (see [React Native Docs](https://reactnative.dev/docs/running-on-device) for how to run on devices).
 An Android folder will be generated which can be opened with [Android Studio](https://developer.android.com/studio).

 ```
 npm run android